CedricMoriarty/ELLE-MVP/README.md

 ## What Elle Will Do (Final Vision)

 - On-device skin analysis using a TensorFlow Lite model.
-- Optional cloud-based LLM analysis.
+- Optional cloud-based LLM analysis with RAG integration for greater results.
 - Personalized skincare routines based on location and weather (e.g., “Use sunscreen, drink water” in sunny weather; “Use lip balm” in cold climates).
 - Detailed skin condition analysis from your images.
 - Progress tracking with comparisons to previous images.